Street Craft Book Guerrilla Gardening / Bombing Yarn / Light Graffiti Street Sculpture / and more - Thames & Hudson

 • Origami and lace-like graffiti by Mademoiselle Maurice add a light touch to the streets of Paris and Hong Kong, among many others.

 The Thames & Hudson brand was founded in 1949 by Walter and Eva Neurath.
-Their greatest passion and mission was to create a “museum without walls” and to make the world of art, as well as leading scientific research, accessible to a broad audience.
-To reflect international perspectives, the company’s name combined the rivers flowing through London and New York, represented in its logo by two dolphins symbolizing friendship and intelligence, one facing east, the other west, suggesting a connection between the Old World and the New.
+Their greatest passion and mission was to create a “museum without walls” and to make the world of art, as well as the research of leading scientists, accessible to a broad audience.
+To reflect international perspectives, the company's name combined the rivers flowing through London and New York, represented in its logo by two dolphins symbolizing friendship and intelligence, one facing east, the other west, suggesting a connection between the Old World and the New.

 History of the Thames & Hudson brand